Biobattery: Workings

 Like any battery, bio-batteries consist of an anode, cathode, separator, and electrolyte with each component layered on top of another.
 Anodes and cathodes are the positive and negative areas on a battery that allow electrons to flow in and out.
 The anode is located at the top of the battery and the cathode is located at the bottom of the battery.
 Anodes allow conventional current to flow in from outside the battery, whereas cathodes allow conventional current to flow out from the battery.
 As conventional current is opposite to electron flow, this means that cathodes allow electrons to flow into the battery and anodes allow electrons to flow out of the battery.

 Between the anode and the cathode lies the electrolyte which contains a separator.
 The main function of the separator is to keep the cathode and anode separated, to avoid electrical short circuits.
 This system as a whole, allows for a flow of protons (H^{+}) and electrons (e^{−}) which ultimately generates electricity.

+Types of Biobatteries

+Biobatteries utilize a wide range of chemistries, and use different methods to produce current.
+The efficiencies of these batteries are commonly measured as the voltage and current output, performance stability, and sustainability.
+Biobatteries serve many functions which will be discussed more in detail.
+Some biobatteries under development are intended to replace lithium ion batteries and therefore needing a high voltage, while low voltage designs are intended to identify gastrointestinal diseases.
+Depending on the application for its intended use, the performance and chemistry of biobatteries are specific.
+While there have been studies done on the efficiency of biobatteries, because of the many different types of biobatteries, there are only a few studies covering any one chemistry.

+In general biobatteries tend to record a much lower voltage than lithium ion batteries.
+Some batteries cannot operate for longer than a few hours, but other batteries are capable of running off of sweat and mechanical energy allowing them to run for years, and potentially decades.
+Because biobatteries are made from biological agents and/or harvest their energy from biological agents, across the board, they tend to be more sustainable than their metal counterparts.
+They are currently used in low power technologies like pacemakers and insulin pumps, but are generally insufficient for technologies with significant power consumption like smartphones.
+While biobatteries have been studied for over a decade—and will likely take a significant amount of time to scale to the efficiency needed for applications like smartphones—biobatteries are proficient at operating in room temperature, which makes them useful tools for communities that need to power small medical devices but don't have access to constant refrigeration like developing countries.